How to sew corners with the serger?

 4. Unfold the fabric on the other side of the needles

 Then gently unfold the fabric to reveal the other side of the corner.
-Lay it flat again, aligned with the next line to be serged, just under the foot and in front of the knife. serger sewing
+Lay it flat, aligned with the next seam line to serge, just under the presser foot and in front of the knife. serger sewing

 5. Resume sewing after the corner

-Lower the presser foot, resume sewing, and continue serging the other side of the corner like a straight seam.
-This way, you get a clean inner corner, without holes or overcutting, with a regular overlock stitch on both sides of the corner. inner corner on the serger
+Lower the foot, resume sewing, and continue serging the other side of the corner like a straight seam.
+This way, you get a clean inner corner, without holes or overcutting, with even serging on both sides of the corner. inner corner on the serger

-When learning to make a corner with the serger, some mistakes often recur and prevent a clean and regular result.
-They are easy to avoid once you understand their impact on the stitch, the cut, and the handling of the fabric.
+When learning to make a corner with the serger, certain mistakes often occur and prevent a clean, consistent result.
+They are easy to avoid once you understand their impact on the stitch, cut, and fabric handling.
 Here are the most common pitfalls and how to effectively avoid them.

-1. Turning too early or too late in the corner
+1. Turning too early or too late at the corner

 Stopping in the wrong place completely changes the stitch formation:

-• If you turn too early, the corner lacks material and becomes irregular.
+• If you turn too early, the corner lacks material and becomes uneven.

-• If you turn too late, the threads pull and the corner deforms.
+• If you turn too late, the threads pull and the corner distorts.

 The right mark: 1 stitch beyond the edge for an outer corner, and up to the fold for an inner corner.

-2. Pulling on the fabric to help it pivot
+2. Pulling the fabric to help it pivot

-The serger already feeds the fabric thanks to the feed dogs on the machine: pulling the fabric creates loose, distorted stitches or even a break in the upper thread.
+The serger already feeds the fabric thanks to the machine’s feed dogs: pulling the fabric creates loose, distorted stitches or even breaks the upper thread.
 You must guide, never pull.

-3. Letting the knife cut too deeply in the inner corner
+3. Letting the knife cut too deeply into the inner corner

-If the fabric is not folded at the right moment, the knife can “bite” too far, creating a hole.
+If the fabric isn’t folded at the right moment, the knife can “bite” too far, creating a hole.
 The fold must be clean, straight, and aligned with the knife mark.

 4. Forgetting to give slack to the threads when repositioning

-Too much tension in the threads prevents a clean pivot.
-A slight release avoids stitches that tighten or shift in the corner.
+Too much thread tension prevents a clean pivot.
+A slight release avoids stitches that tighten or shift at the corner.

 5. Not keeping the fabric flat after the pivot

-A fabric that puckers or folds under the foot causes an uneven overlock.
-It must be well pressed and perfectly aligned before resuming sewing.
+Fabric that puckers or folds under the foot causes uneven serging.
+It must be well pressed down and perfectly aligned before continuing to sew.

-By mastering these few points, your corners will quickly become cleaner, sharper, and more regular, even without much experience.
+By mastering these few points, your corners will quickly become cleaner, sharper, and more consistent, even without much experience.

-Once you master the basics of making a corner with the serger, you can go further with a few simple bonuses to implement, which will really make a difference in the neatness of the result.
+Once you master the basics of making a corner with the serger, you can go further with a few simple bonuses to implement that will really improve the neatness of the result.

-1. Practice without the knife to focus on the movement
+1. Practice without the knife to focus on the motion

 If your machine allows it, temporarily disable the knife.
 This lets you focus on the movement to turn on the serger, the pivot, and repositioning the fabric, without the fear of cutting too far.
-Once the motion is mastered, reactivate the knife.
+Once you’ve mastered the motion, reactivate the knife.

 2. Use contrasting threads to analyze the stitch

-For your tests, use different colored threads in each loop and each needle.
-You will immediately see:
+For your tests, use different colored threads in each loop and needle.
+You’ll immediately see:

 • how the stitch forms in the corner